yh63935/shopping-list-app/README.md

 - use .createElement() to create HTML elements
 - deploy the project on netlify and add the mobile app to my phone homepage

+Limitations/future improvements:
+- add a button to each task so you can prioritize tasks that are urgent

 ### Built With

 * HTML